flaab/picara-php-framework/README.md

 - Strict MVC architecture
 - Supports SQLite, MySQL, MariaDB, PostgreSQL and Oci8
 - Supports has_one, has_many, belongs_to and has_and_belongs_to_many relationships
-- Model relationships are inferred from table names, or declared in the models
+- Model relationships are inferred from table names or declared in the model config files
 - YAML Lang file support for multi-language sites
 - Automatic and customizable Admin Site
 - Built-in full-text search engine